-The prescribed application fee is specified on the EPA webpage NSW site auditor scheme and is adjusted on 1 September each year in line with the change in the Public Sector Wage Price Index.
+The prescribed application fee is specified on the EPA webpage NSW site auditor scheme: www.epa.nsw.gov.au/your-environment/contaminated-land/site-auditor-scheme and is adjusted on 1 September each year in line with the change in the Public Sector Wage Price Index.
 The application fee and payment instructions will be provided on the application form.